The Conqueror (1956 film): Plot

 The next day, Temujin learns of Wang Khan's declining health and leaves the palace with Wang Khan's army to fight Kumlek and the Tartars.
 Along the way, Temujin is ambushed and injured but he hides in a cave.
 Having escaped, Jamuga finds Temujin, who informs him the Tartars have captured Bortai.
-Jamuja surrenders to Kumlek but is freed by Bortai to find Temujin.
+Jamuga surrenders to Kumlek but is freed by Bortai to find Temujin.
 A day later, Kumlek's army follow Jamuga to the cave and capture Temujin, who suspects Jamuga of betrayal.
 Temujin is tied to a yoke and brought before Kumlek.

 Inside the camp, Bortai frees Temujin, who successfully escapes and returns to the Mongol camp, where Jamuga has been made the new chieftain.
 Temujin accuses him of treachery, but Jamuga denies it and accompanies Kasar, a Mongol warrior, to Wang Khan's palace.
 There, they inform him that Temujin's forces will meet Wang Khan by the next full moon.
 However, the shaman schemes to have Jamuga and Kasar imprisoned in their room.
 While Jamuga escapes through the window, Kasar is killed.
 Jamuga flees on horseback, but is captured by Kumlek.

 The shaman then visits Temujin at his camp, and advises him to seize Urga.
 During the siege, the shaman stabs Wang Khan in his bedroom, unaware that Temujin was nearby.
 Wang Khan reveals the shaman's scheme before dying.
 Temujin kills the shaman in revenge and unites the Mongols and Khan's armies to war against the Tartars.
 A battle ensues, in which Temujin's armies defeat the Tartars.
 Temuijin reunites with Bortai and kills Kumlek.